 How is Gypsum Plaster Applied to Walls?

 Pure gypsum plaster is not generally used for the first layer over lath.
 Rather, perlite, calcium, and/or quartz are added to gypsum powder to create a base-coat material.
 The addition of sand adds strength to the gypsum plaster and reduces cost.
 Base-coat plaster looks and acts similar to Portland cement.
 The method of application is similar to stucco.
 Base-coat plaster is sometimes called a brown coat partly because it is not white like pure gypsum.
-Two base-coats of plaster, one called a scratch coat and the other called the brown coat, are needed when plastering over wood lath or metal mesh.
-The scratch coat pushes through the slits between strips of wood to create what are called “keys” that anchor the base-coat and top coat layers of plaster to the substrate.
+Two base coats of plaster, one called a scratch coat and the other called a brown coat, are needed when plastering over wood lath or metal mesh.
+The scratch coat pushes through the slits between strips of wood to create what are called “keys” that anchor the base coat and top coat layers of plaster to the substrate.

-After the base-coat of plaster is dry, one or two finish coats of gypsum plaster is spread over top of the brown coat to form to a perfectly smooth surface.
+After the base-coat of plaster is dry, one or two finish coats of gypsum plaster are spread over top of the brown coat to form a perfectly smooth surface.
 Gypsum plaster mixed with lime is used for the final coat of plaster.
 Lime helps harden the gypsum which leads to a more durable surface.
 Pre-mixed top coat plaster uses Dolomite rather than Limestone as the alkaline calcifying agent.
-Only a thin layer of top coat plaster is needed.
+Only a thin layer of top-coat plaster is needed.
 The finish coat of plaster fills in any pits and creates a very smooth wall.